dromara/website/docs/en-us/soul/user-dubbo.md

           adminUrl: http://localhost:9095
           contextPath: /dubbo
           appName: dubbo
-         # adminUrl: 'ip + port' that running on your soul-admin project, pls note that 'http://' is necessary.
+         # adminUrl: 'ip + port' of your soul-admin project, pls note 'http://' is necessary.
-         # contextPath: the route prefix in soul gateway of your project, such as /order ，/product etc，gateway will route with this.
+         # contextPath: your project's route prefix through soul gateway, such as /order ，/product etc，gateway will route based on it.
-         # appName：your application name, default value is the application name in dubbo config.
+         # appName：your project name,default value is the application name in dubbo config.
   ```

 * spring